katieseo1/iSpend/README.md

 * The front-end is built using HTML5, CSS3 and the back-end uses Node.js with Express as the web server and MySQL as the database.
 * Extensive input data validation is demonstrated throughout the app.
-* Libraries such as D3 chart, Bootstrap, datatTables and Passport.js are used for data visualization, advanced css element, sortable column and user authentication.
+* Libraries such as D3 chart, Bootstrap, dataTables and Passport.js are used for data visualization, advanced css element, sortable column and user authentication.
-* The app is fully responsive for both mobile and desktop.
+* The web application is fully responsive for both mobile and desktop.
-* The app is fully unit tested on the front and backend with Mocha.
+* Using Mocha and Chai javaScript test framework,the app is fully unit tested on the front and backend.
-* The app is deployed on the AWS EC2 Cloud.
+* The app is deployed on the Amazon EC2 instances.

 ## Setting up a project
 * Create tables in the database : follow database schemas `example/database.js`